FBaudron/frederic.baudron/content/project/HAFIZ/index.md

 url_video: ""
 ---

-The project 'Harnessing Appropriate-scale Farm mechanization In Zimbabwe' (HAFIZ) aims to support investments by the Government and by the private sector in appropriate-scale farm mechanization in Zimbabwe, particularly around mechanized Pfumvudza, and transfer learnings to South Africa.
-The overall goal of the project is to improve access to mechanization and reduce labor drudgery whilst stimulating the adoption of climate-smart/sustainable intensification technologies (which tends to increase labor demand in a context of low mechanization).
+The project 'Harnessing Appropriate-scale Farm mechanization In Zimbabwe' (HAFIZ) aims to support investments by the Government and by the private sector in appropriate-scale farm mechanization in Zimbabwe, particularly around mechanized Pfumvudza, and transfer learnings to South Africa; the overall goal of the project is to improve access to mechanization and reduce labor drudgery whilst stimulating the adoption of climate-smart/sustainable intensification technologies (which tends to increase labor demand in a context of low mechanization).